 How Does Air Abrasion Work?

-Dr. Piotrowski uses a small handheld device to blow a stream of air and tiny aluminum oxide particles against your tooth.
+Dr. Piotrowski uses a small handheld device to blow a stream of air and tiny Al2O3 particles against your tooth.
 Air abrasion in dentistry can be used to safely blast away tooth decay and remove surface stains.
 Air abrasion may also be used to prepare teeth for bonding or to repair cracked or worn teeth.

 Is Air Abrasion Painful?